 Cyber-attacks made the mainstream news in 2016 with the Yahoo breach, the DDoS attack that affected sites including Netflix and the hacks during the USA election cycle.
+Already in 2017 we've seen a massive ransomware attack (WannaCry) that has affected organisations globally.

 These types of attacks are no longer the problem of big businesses, with Barclay’s reporting that 48% of SMEs were victim to a breach in 2015.
 The data held by SMEs is valuable to cyber criminals, and ransomware attacks are on the rise among smaller businesses.